All You Need To Know About

 There are two types of insurance agents, captive and independent.
 Captive agents only sell insurance for one company.
-In contrast, independent agents represent multiple carriers and sell policies from various carriers.
-Regardless of which agent it is and what commissions they get, they are typically spending most of their time marketing their products and services to individuals who need them.
+Independent agents represent and sell policies from multiple carriers.
+But regardless of which type of agent you are and what commissions you get, agents typically spend most of their time marketing their products and services.

 Type of Insurance Policy

-There are many kinds of insurance policies ranging from car insurance to commercial property insurance.
-As an insurance agent, you would be focusing on selling such policies to people, families, and businesses to protect themselves against a financial loss during a crisis.
+There are many kinds of insurance policies ranging from car insurance to commercial property insurance to countless others.
+As an insurance agent, you focus on selling such policies to people, families, and businesses for protection against a financial loss during a crisis.

-Each type of insurance has its own set of opportunities for new customers and upselling to existing customers for you to increase your earnings.
+Each type of insurance has its own set of opportunities for selling to new customers or upselling to existing customers for you to increase your earnings.
 There are always people and businesses looking for reliable insurance coverage options to safeguard their assets.
-Knowing what the customers of each line of insurance need and providing them precisely what they want is something to consider if you’re trying to drive your sales up.
+Knowing exactly what the customers of each line of insurance need and providing them with it is is essential if you’re trying to drive your sales up.

-The cost of living, transportation, accident rates, public wellbeing, and more local statistics change according to state.
-These statistics play a significant part in the insurance rates and the size of premiums as well.
-A small city with a relatively small population can only present you with so much in terms of opportunities.
+The cost of living, transportation, accident rates, public wellbeing, and more vary according to state.
+These statistics play a significant part in determining insurance rates and the amounts of premiums.
+Also, a small town with a relatively small population can only present you with so much in terms of opportunities.
 At the same time, a big city with more people will offer you more opportunities to find new customers.

-Insurance agents heavily rely on commissions as their bread and butter.
-The percentage and number of commissions you receive directly influence your earnings as an insurance agent.
-According to Insure.com, a captive agent selling home and car insurance tend to receive a 5-10% commission in the first year’s premium.
-In contrast, an independent agent’s commission rates average around 15%.
+Most insurance agents heavily rely on commissions as their bread and butter.
+According to Insure.com, captive agents selling home and car insurance will earn a 5% to 10% commission in the first year’s premium.
+In contrast, an independent agent’s commission rates for these types of insurance average around 15%.

-Fact: Did you know?
-According to the Department of Financial Services (DFS), the state of New York operates with one of the strictest insurance regulations, known as Insurance Regulation 194.
-This regulation states that it is mandatory for insurance brokers and agents operating in New York to offer written disclosures of any year-end bonuses from carriers along with the commission rates if a customer asks them.
+Did you know?
+According to the Department of Financial Services (DFS), the state of New York has one of the strictest insurance laws, known as Insurance Regulation 194.
+This states that it’s mandatory for insurance brokers and agents operating in New York to offer written disclosures of any year-end bonuses from carriers along with their commission rates if a customer asks them.

 To become an insurance agent, you will require:

-- High school diploma (Some employers can also seek a bachelor’s degree)
+- A high school diploma (Some employers might also require you to have a bachelor’s degree)